-At a first glance, my three research specialities don’t seem to hang together: ever since I was a student I’ve been obsessed with T. S. Eliot’s poetry; from approx. 1985 to 1995 I devoted a decade to the poetry of John Wilmot, 2nd Earl of Rochester; and most of the research I’ve done during the last twenty years has focused on the Brontë novels.
+At a first glance, my three research specialities don’t seem to hang together: ever since I was a student I’ve been obsessed with T. S. Eliot’s poetry; from approx. 1985 to 1995 I devoted a decade to the poetry of John Wilmot, 2nd Earl of Rochester; and most of the research I’ve done during the last twenty-five years has focused on the Brontë novels.

 But although these areas of research don’t seem to have a lot in common, the force that drives me is always the same: the desire to help other readers – both inside and outside the academy – get more from literary works that fascinate me.
 I do it by approaching the texts on their own terms and letting them tell me where more knowledge is needed; then I decide how I want to pursue and present it.
 That’s the only ‘method’ I’ve ever used, and so far it has resulted in five monographs (three with Cambridge University Press, hard- and paperback), four collected volumes (one with Palgrave Macmillan) and a number of essays and articles.